Freeze Thaw Weathering and Degradation: The Effect on Road Pavements

 The 5 stages of thaw weakening

 Illustrated below are the 5 stages of thaw weakening.
 The temperature gradient for each stage is superimposed over the pavement structure.
 After stage 5 the subgrade is in a very weak condition and the pavement is susceptible to failure under traffic loading.
-This can result in pavement cracking and severe surface rutting.
+This can result in pavement cracking and severe surface rutting in roads.

 Stage 1 - Frozen Pavement